odoo/documentation/accounting/receivables/customer_payments/recording.rst

 	If you unreconcile a payment, it is still registered in your books but not linked to the specific invoice any longer.
-If you unreconcile a payment in a different currency, Odoo will create a journal entry to reverse the Currency Exchange Loss/Gain posted at the time of reconciliation.
+If you unreconcile a payment in a different currency, Twenty20 will create a journal entry to reverse the Currency Exchange Loss/Gain posted at the time of reconciliation.

 Payments not tied to an invoice